 Professional Profile Pat Godfrey

-My wide skill set supports our consumers' cognition and learning to create only positive user experiences.
-Analysis drives delightful user journeys through effective information architectures, contents, and transactions.
+My skills make information easier to understand.
+It supports our consumers' cognition and learning to create positive user experiences.
+Analysis drives delightful user journeys with effective content, information architecture, and user interfaces (UI).

-As an advocate for the way we think, learn and behave, I design our contents, interactions and experiences inclusively for accessibility, usability, usefulness, and learning preferences across channels, devices, and abilities.
+As an advocate for how we think, learn, and behave, I design inclusively for accessibility, usability, and usefulness across ability scenarios, channels, and learning preferences.

 Services